 Historical Flood Analysis Tool

-The Historical Flood Analysis tool facilitates the analysis of the locations and temporal distribution of surface water from 1984 to 2015 and provides statistics on the extent and change of those water surfaces.
-Globally, this data is generated using 3,066,102 scenes from Landsat 5, 7 and 8 observations acquired between 16 March 1984 and 10 October 2015.
+The Historical Flood Analysis tool facilitates the analysis of the locations and temporal distribution of surface water from 1984 to 2018 and provides statistics on the extent and change of those water surfaces.
+Globally, this data is generated using more than three million scenes from Landsat 5, 7 and 8 observations acquired between 16 March 1984 and 31 December 2018.
 Surface water frequency is calculated from the monthly data product.
 Interpreting “water recurrence” as seen by satellite allows for the distinction between episodic (less frequent but more extreme) and regular (or predictable) water.
-Results can be downloaded in geotiff format.
+Results can be downloaded in GeoTIFF format.

 The Historical Flood Analysis Tool is designed to provide the information regarding flood prone areas (e.g. frequency of seasonal flooding cycles) in the Lower Mekong Region.
 In regards to flood disaster risk management, flood frequency is important for disaster preparedness, especially in the context of advanced relief resource provision.
 For preparedness related to response to severe droughts, this tool is potentially useful for identifying areas of permanent water in the greater Mekong region.